 Absolutely it would!

-Of course having the domain is not enough on it’s own.
 You still have to build the site authority with quality content and inbound links, but it makes life a lot, lot, easier.

 Also, there is the problem that having your home town in your URL will make ranking elsewhere more difficult.